Gastric Sleeve (Sleeve Gastrectomy) New Jersey

 - The sleeve can be revised easily if weight loss results are not up to patient expectations.
 A second sleeve procedure can be performed, or the sleeve can be converted to another procedure such as the Gastric Bypass or Duodenal Switch

 - Patients will not need to live with an implanted medical device like the gastric band.
-This benefit can also reduce the incidence of longer-term complications which are more common with an implant
+This benefit can also reduce the incidence of longer-term, implant-related complications

 - The sleeve requires fewer follow-ups than the typical gastric band surgery as there is no need for trial-and-error adjustment

-- The sleeve may be most appropriate for patients with extreme BMIs that incur a relatively higher surgical risk
+- The sleeve may be appropriate for patients with extreme BMIs that have a relatively higher surgical risk

 Of course, every procedure comes with a degree of risk – both inherent to any surgery and to the procedure itself.
 You can learn more about the risks of the gastric sleeve below.